Handbook of Business Procedures

 Individuals who will be at the university more than nine days and will receive payment for services should obtain a J visa.
 International Student & Scholar Services will prepare the J-1 DS-2019.
 The process can be initiated online from the J-1 Exchange Visitor Visa website.
 The lead time required for this application process can vary widely from country to country, so contact the ISSS as soon as the department plans to invite an international visitor to the university.

 The department must obtain all of the items listed on the J Visitor Checklist from the visitor while the person is at the university.
-The Form I-94 (the Arrival-Departure Record) inside the passport is surrendered to U.S. border authorities upon departure from the U.S., so it is critical to collect these items while the visitor is still physically present at the university.
+The I-94 electronic authorization will not be available on the U.S. Customs and Border Protection (CBP) website once the individual has returned to his or her home country, so it is critical to collect these items while the visitor is still physically present at the university.

 The following two items are unique to the J visa: